Committed To Making A Difference.

 Mutual trust, patience and understanding are the pillars of what we do here at Drive Forward.
 We understand the challenges you face during the difficult period going from life in care into employment and independence.

-When you join Drive Forward, you will get an Employment Consultant who is here to guide you and provide you with the support, knowledge and networks you need to succeed.
+When you join Drive Forward, you will get a Careers Advisor who is here to guide you and provide you with the support, knowledge and networks you need to succeed.
 Together you will explore different career options, work on your CV and interview skills, and create a realistic route into employment or education.
 The important thing is, that everything we do is tailored to your specific goals and aspirations.